GoalSeekerHarsh/OrganiseNotes/README.md

 - **AI & Grounding**: Google Gemini API
 - **File Handling**: (Demonstration) File uploads are simulated and handled locally using browser APIs (`URL.createObjectURL`) for this version.

-### A Note on the Build Process
+### A Note on the Development Environment

-This project uses the Tailwind CSS Play CDN for rapid prototyping.
-This is ideal for development and demonstration but is not recommended for production due to its runtime performance overhead.
+This project utilizes the **Tailwind CSS Play CDN** for rapid development and styling.
+This approach is excellent for prototyping within this environment as it requires no build step.

-For a production environment, you should set up a build step using the Tailwind CLI or by integrating it as a PostCSS plugin.
-This will enable crucial optimizations like purging unused CSS to create a small, efficient stylesheet for your users.
+#### Production Recommendation
+For a production-ready application, it is highly recommended to install Tailwind CSS as a PostCSS plugin or use the Tailwind CLI.
+This enables crucial build-time optimizations, such as purging unused CSS, which significantly reduces the final stylesheet size and improves load performance for end-users.
+You can find more details in the [official Tailwind CSS documentation](https://tailwindcss.com/docs/installation).